Best Big Game Caliber: How to Choose the Best Big Game Cartridge for North American Hunting

 Choosing the Best Big Game Cartridge

-In North America, big game and whitetail deer are practically synonymous.
-For that reason, we’ve left off bigger, more powerful cartridges like .416 Rem Mag in favor of more versatile, do-it-all options suitable for the spectrum of North American big game.
+In North America, "big game" and "whitetail deer" are practically synonymous.
+For that reason, we’ve left out bigger, more powerful cartridges like .416 Rem Mag in favor of more versatile, do-it-all options suitable for the spectrum of North American big game.

 Some of these cartridges may be slightly more powerful than the average deer hunter requires.
-However, even the bigger calibers on this list can still be used for whitetails in a pinch, even if they may be better suited for massive moose or big, burly bison.
+While they may be better suited for massive moose or big, burly bison, the larger rounds on this list can also be used for harvesting whitetail in a pinch.

 .30-06 Springfield

 I have personal experience dropping bucks with this one in both thick woods and across open farmland.
-I admit that having filled my share of deer tags with this cartridge, I have some understandably favorable biases toward it.
+Having filled my share of deer tags with this cartridge, I am openly and unapologetically biased toward it.

-I’m definitely not alone in my affinity for this capable cartridge.
+And I’m not alone.
 The .30-06 Springfield (pronounced “thirty aught six”) regularly ranks as one of the top five best-selling rifle cartridges in the world.

 The “aught six” was originally developed as a military cartridge, and it owes much of its big game popularity to those roots.
-Soldiers returning home from both World Wars reached for the rifles and cartridges that were most familiar to them when they trekked into the deer woods.
+Soldiers returning from both World Wars reached for the rifles and cartridges most familiar to them before trekking into the deer woods.

-The same qualities that made the .30-06 a capable wartime cartridge - impressive ballistics for the time period, consistent accuracy, and deadly terminal performance - also make it a capable big game cartridge.
-Since it was introduced in 1906, no other cartridge has put more venison on family dinner tables than the venerable “aught six”.
+The same qualities that made the .30-06 a capable wartime cartridge – impressive ballistics for its time period, consistent accuracy, and deadly terminal performance – also make it a capable big game cartridge.
+Since its introduction in 1906, no other cartridge has put more venison on family dinner tables than the venerable “aught six”.

 When topped with modern bonded bullets, the .30-06 delivers better accuracy, deeper penetration, and less fragmentation (and therefore less meat damage) than the loads our grandfathers fell in love with.

-Using .30-06 ammo with a heavier, 180-grain .30-caliber bullet will produce better aerodynamics thanks to higher sectional density and ballistic coefficient.
-If you need to stretch your shots, the heavier bullet weight will hold velocity and deliver more impact energy downrange.
+Using .30-06 ammo with a heavier, 180 grain .30 caliber bullet will produce better aerodynamics thanks to higher sectional density and ballistic coefficient.
+If you need to stretch out your shots, the heavier bullet weight will hold velocity and deliver more impact energy downrange.

 .308 Winchester

-The .308 Winchester is another best-selling .30-caliber cartridge.
-While the .30-06 arguably produces a faster muzzle velocity (around 100 to 200 fps faster), delivers better ballistics, and carries more kinetic energy, the .308 has its own advantages in the field.
+The .308 Winchester is another best-selling .30 cal cartridge.
+While the .30-06 produces a faster muzzle velocity (around 100 to 200 fps faster), delivers better ballistics, and carries more kinetic energy, the .308 has its own advantages in the field.

 The .308 Winchester has noticeably less recoil than the “aught six”.
-The recoil of an 8-pound bolt-action rifle.30-06 shooting a 180-grain bullet is around 20 foot-pounds.
-In comparison, a .308 pushing the same bullet delivers a much milder 17.5 foot-pounds of recoil to your shoulder.
+The recoil of an 8-pound bolt-action .30-06 rifle firing a 180 grain bullet is around 20 foot-pounds.
+By comparison, a .308 pushing the same bullet would deliver a milder 17.5 foot-pounds of recoil to the shoulder.

-With a shorter action than the .30-06, the .308 also allows you to carry a shorter, lighter, more maneuverable hunting rifle.
-If you have to hike miles into the backcountry, the .308 won’t tire you out nearly as quickly.
+With its shorter action than the .30-06, the .308 also allows you to carry a shorter, lighter, more maneuverable hunting rifle.
+If you have to hike miles into the backcountry, the .308 won’t tire you out as quickly.

 Another major perk: the .308 Winchester is the standard chambering for the AR-10.
-If you’ve ever dreamed of deer hunting with a modern sporting rifle, this cartridge will make those dreams a reality.
+If you’ve ever dreamed of deer hunting with a modern sporting rifle, this cartridge will make that dream a reality.

 .300 Winchester Magnum

-Compared to the .308 Win and .30-06 Springfield, the .300 Win Mag is a .30-caliber cartridge on steroids.
-It shoots heavy bullets at break-neck speeds and delivers punishing terminal energy on big game animals.
+Compared to the .308 Win and .30-06 Springfield, the .300 Win Mag is a .30 cal cartridge on steroids.
+It shoots heavy bullets at breakneck speeds, and delivers punishing terminal energy on big game animals.

-A Hornady 180-grain SST bullet leaves home at a blistering 3130 fps.
-At 500 yards, the same bullet drops a full 10 inches less than the .30-06, giving the .300 Win Mag a major trajectory and energy advantage over its .30-caliber cousins.
+A Hornady 180 grain SST bullet leaves home at a blistering 3130 fps.
+At 500 yards, the same bullet drops a full 10 inches less than the .30-06, giving the .300 Win Mag a major trajectory and energy advantage over its .30 cal cousins.

-This superhero-level performance comes at a price, however.
-Rifles that shoot .300 Win Mag are heavy, long, and somewhat cumbersome. .300 Win Mag ammo is also more expensive, harder recoiling, and tough on barrels.
+This superhero performance comes at a price, however.
+Rifles that fire .300 Win Mag are heavy, long, and somewhat cumbersome. .300 Win Mag ammo is also more expensive, harder recoiling, and harsh on barrels.

 7mm Remington Magnum